Future Designers • June 26 to August 14, 2026 • Fridays

 Purpose

 To shift from wild imagination into structured design.
-Children learn that design is not just about looking cool—it is about making something work for a real user.
+Children learn that design is not just about looking cool; it is about making something work for a real user.
+This week emphasizes design education as a way to build problem-solving skills, creative thinking, and kuleana.

 Class summary